 In 2017.
 After 38 years of vaudeville with the Follies, Grant started his own company “Grant Simpson Vaudeville Productions” and ran two season of large – full scale vaudeville shows with rotating headliners each week.

-Grant is also the composer/lyricist of “Dogtown the Musical” which was released at the Magnetic North Theatre Festival in 2016 with a full cast and orchestra.
+Grant is also the composer/lyricist of “Dogtown the Musical” with script by Roy Ness, which was released at the Magnetic North Theatre Festival in 2016 with a full cast and orchestra.

 In 2018 Grant became a Winnipeger and has been entertaining audiences of older adults and senior care facilities for the past winter.
 For more information and for booking info, go to the contact page